 Any form of "Hard Brexit" will also prove very bad news for Ireland; and the news only got worse for the Irish today when the Sunday Times reported that the British would retaliate against the EU by slashing its corporation tax rates--thereby hitting at one of Ireland's core national economic policies.

-For an interesting article on he current situation from an Irish perspective, see this article by Fintan O'Toole from The Irish Times
+For an interesting article on he current situation from an Irish perspective, see this article by Fintan O'Toole from

 BREXIT Impact on British Economy